 Introduction

-The Supply Analysis Working Group (SAWG) was asked by the Wholesale Market Subcommittee (WMS) to review and develop enhancements to ORDC per the 10-7-2015 memo filed by Commissioner Anderson.
+The Supply Analysis Working Group (SAWG) was asked by the Wholesale Market Subcommittee (WMS) to review and consider whether there is a need for minor adjustments to ORDC per the 10-7-2015 memo filed by Commissioner Anderson.
 The SAWG should deliver a preliminary outline of work product to December WMS meeting with a final work product no later than February WMS meeting.

 This paper’s purpose is to be that work product and to inform discussion on the topic.
 Its contents are an aggregation of recommendations from ERCOT stakeholders and analysis by ERCOT Staff.